BaverKoca/Object-Detection-on-Google-Colab/README.md

 ## Images Object Detection
 => That project use YoloV3 because in my opinion it's way more stable than others.
 <br><br>
 First of all need to download somethings which is require for that project.
-I already wrote inside of the program.
+I already wrote inside of the program so you can diractly use program.
 ```bash
 !pip install opencv-python-headless numpy
 '!wget https://pjreddie.com/media/files/yolov3.weights -O yolov3.weights'